Download our Free 8-Week Plan here →

 Created by Olympian Jeff Galloway in 1979, this method has been a game-changer for runners of all levels!

-This strategy allows runners to build endurance while giving the body time to recover, which helps reduce injury risk and enhances overall enjoyment.
+This strategy allows runners to build significant endurance while giving the body specific windows to recover.

 What’s the “Run-Walk” Method?